 Erie Insurance Claims Reviews

-It’s always worth checking reviews to find out how well an insurance company will handle your claim.
+It’s always worth checking reviews to find out how well an insurance company will handle your claim and you still may want to consider hiring a personal injury lawyer in Baltimore.
 Erie insurance claims reviews can be found on numerous platforms.
 They offer a variable picture of the standard of service Erie provides to claimants.

 Erie was ranked fourth out of 23 insurers vetted in NerdWallet’s ranking of car insurance companies in 2018.
 Erie insurance claims earned the company 4.5 stars out of 5 for overall performance.
 NerdWallet’s stated its rating is based on three main factors.